lucarinaldii/spatial-gesture-web/src/lib/hand-tracking/README.md

 #### `<Hand3DModel />`

 Renders a 3D hand model using Three.js.
+Supply `alignmentParams` to position/scale hands relative to the viewport.

 ```tsx
 <Hand3DModel